 What to Pack

 We encourage you to pack within a couple of hours of learning that you need to move to quarantine or isolation housing to avoid contact with others.
-For your comfort, we suggest you bring the following supplies for a 2 week period.
+For your comfort, we suggest you bring the following supplies for 5-10 days.
 You will not be able to return to your room, and we cannot deliver items to you.

 - Bedding is provided, but some students prefer to bring their own pillow, mattress topper, sheets, or blanket.